-I-X and I-X Process Panels (I-P2) concepts have been demonstrated in a number realistic scenarios such as in Air Campaign Planning (Tate et. al. 1998), Military Operations in Urban Terrain (Tate, et. al., 2000b), the Coalition Agents eXperiment - CoAX (Allsop et. al., 2001; 2002), and Coalition Search and Rescue (CoSAR-TS Team, 2003).
-They are being considered for use in a number of future joint and multi-national forces experiments and demonstrations.
+I-X and I-X Process Panels (I-P2) concepts have been demonstrated in a number realistic scenarios such as in Air Campaign Planning (Tate et. al. 1998), Military Operations In Urban Terrain (Tate, et. al., 2000b), the Coalition Agents eXperiment - CoAX (Allsop et. al., 2001; 2002), and new work on Coalition Search and Rescue (CoSAR-TS) and Scientific Meeting support (CoAKTinG).
+I-X Process Panels are being used in or are being considered for use in a number of future joint and multi-national forces experiments and demonstrations.

-7 Summary
+6 Summary

-I-X is aimed at supporting a range of collaborative mixed-initiative synthesis tasks such as planning, design and configuration.
-It is intended to simplify and make more generic the component boundaries and naming conventions used in the construction of such systems and seeks to make the concepts more re-usable for a range of such tasks.

-I-X is based on the constraint ontology - a powerful and extremely flexible representation of the products of the synthesis process that an I-X system supports.
+I-X is aimed at supporting a range of collaborative mixedinitiative synthesis tasks - such as planning, design and configuration.
+It is intended to simplify and provide uniform component boundaries and naming conventions for use in the construction of such systems and seeks to make the concepts more re-usable for a broad range of such tasks.
+I-X is based on the constraint ontology - a powerful and flexible representation of the products of the synthesis process.
 This represents a product as a set of constraints on the space of all possible products within the model of the domain that the I-X system has.
-This ontology relates well to emerging standards for process representation and interchange (e.g. in PIF, NIST PSL, DARPA SPAR).
+All human and system agents involved in a mixed-initiative synthesis task can see their role as adding constraints into the emerging description of the products of interest.

-Both processes and process products are abstractly considered to be made up of a set of "Issues" which are associated with the processes or process products and may represent outstanding questions with respect to the products, unsatisfied requirements, problems raised as a result of analysis or critiquing, etc. They also contain "Nodes" (activities in a process, or parts of a process product) which may have parts called sub-nodes making up a hierarchical description of the process or product.
+Both processes and process products are abstractly considered to be made up of a set of "Issues" which are associated with the processes or process products and may represent outstanding questions with respect to the products, unsatisfied requirements, problems raised as a result of analysis or critiquing, etc. They also contain "Nodes" (activities in a process, or parts of a product) which may have sub-parts called sub-nodes making up a hierarchical description of the process or product.
 The nodes are related by a set of detailed "Constraints" of various kinds.
 Finally there can be "Annotations" related to the processes or products, which provide rationale, information and other useful descriptions.